ajwad-shaikh/FindLyfCamera/README.md

-# RPi Camera Viewer
+# FindLyf Camera

-This program plays the raw H.264 video from a Raspberry Pi.
+This program plays the raw H.264 video from a Raspberry Pi and sends back controls for a SnakeBot - FindLyf.

+Created by [Ajwad Shaikh](http://ajwad-shaikh.github.io) for Robotics Capstone Course Project ES205 at PDPM Indian Institute of Information Technology, Design and Manufacturing, Jabalpur.

+Raspberry Pi Stream Code is inspired from RPi Camera Viewer Project by Shawn Baker.
+Original Licenses Included.

 ## Copyright and License